-- Video and article from Plenary Programme Speaker Snjezana Pohl
+- Article from Plenary Programme Speaker Snjezana Pohl

 ‘The Case for a Socket Shield Protocol'